The Anthem Handbook of Soft Power and Public Diplomacy in the Age of AI - by Naren Chitty & Craig Hayden & Hendrik W Ohnesorge & Chenjun Wang

 About the Author

-Naren Chitty is Professor Emeritus & Inaugural Director of the Soft Power Analysis & Resource Centre (SPARC) at Macquarie University, Australia.
+Naren Chitty is professor emeritus and inaugural director of the Soft Power Analysis and Resource Centre (SPARC) at Macquarie University, Australia.

 Craig Hayden chairs the Security Studies Department at the Marine Corps University (USA).
 He co-edited The Routledge Handbook of Soft Power (2016).

-Hendrik W. Ohnesorge is Managing Director of the Center for Global Studies, University of Bonn (Germany).
-His latest book is Soft Power and Charismatic Leadership in German-American Relations (2025).
+Hendrik Ohnesorge is Managing Director, Center for Global Studies, University of Bonn (Germany).
+His latest book is titled Soft Power and the Future of US Foreign Policy (2023).